arbourKyle/professionalREADMEGenerator/README.md

 This product is under the MIT License.

 ## Installation
-You can clone this repository and run the index.js in a terminal
+You can clone this repository and run the index.js file in a terminal with nodeJS installed

-## Usage
-You can visit this link or clone the repository

 ## Contributing
 Feel free to fork this project and make changes for review